stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 It is also available as `npm` package https://www.npmjs.com/package/wings-integration

 Or you can just copy-page individual files from GitHub repository.
 Personally I don't like installing too many dependencies, personally I prefer to keep my code minimal - less code to maintain, less surface for error.

+#### Other tools we will use

+* Solidity - programming language used to create smart contracts
+* [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) - collection of great smart contracts
+* [Remix IDE](https://remix.ethereum.org/) - powerful tool for creating Solidity code
+* [Etherscan](https://etherscan.io/) - for veryfying source code of our smart contract

 ### Inheritance